 What to Expect at Home

 By the time you go home, you should be able to walk with a walker or crutches without needing much help.
 Most people do not need them after 2 to 4 weeks.
-Check with your doctor about when to stop using crutches.
+Check with your health care provider about when to stop using crutches.

 You should also be able to dress yourself with only a little help and be able to get into and out of your bed or a chair by yourself.
 You should also be able to use the toilet without much help.

 You will need to be careful that you do not dislocate your artificial hip, especially in the first few months after surgery.
 You will need to learn exercises that make your new hip stronger and take special precautions.

 Hip arthroplasty - precautions; Hip replacement - precautions; Osteoarthritis - hip; Osteoarthritis - knee